-SASH boosts support for York’s young homeless with Leeds Building Society Foundation grant
+SASH support for York’s young homeless with LBS Foundation grant

 SASH, a youth homelessness charity in York, has increased the technology available to young people using its services following a grant from Leeds Building Society Foundation.